quicwg/datagram/draft-ietf-quic-datagram.md

 capable of dropping packets.
 Since DATAGRAM frames do not use transport-level retransmission, connections that use DATAGRAM frames might be distinguished from other frames using the different response to loss.

+Implementations that send non-ack-eliciting DATAGRAMS should be wary of sending purely these frames as this can lead to an exhaustion of the congestion control windows.

 # IANA Considerations